123-125 George Street, The Rocks

-123-125 George Street, The Rocks are heritage-listed shops and former residence located at 123-125 George Street, in the inner city Sydney suburb of The Rocks in the City of Sydney local government area of New South Wales, Australia.
+123–125 George Street, The Rocks are heritage-listed shops and former residences located in the inner Sydney suburb of The Rocks in New South Wales, Australia.
 It was built for Thomas Playfair during 1882.
 The property is owned by Property NSW, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 10 May 2002.

 History

 William Davis's tenements extended across the land granted to him in 1836.
 His Town grant of 12 perches on 29 October 1843 remained vacant except for houses to the rear of the property.
 Davis erected a shop to the George Street frontage of north corner of his 1836 Town grant in c.
 1830.
 This brick walled and shingle roofed shop was added to in 1842 by a similar building to the northern side (extending into land grant of 1834) In 1845 the Sydney Municipal Rate Books described the two single storey shops as having two rooms and the northern premises boundaries being 13 ft wide and 68 ft deep (no. 123) and the other (No. 125) being 14 ft wide and 28 ft deep.
 Both shops were "in bad repair".
 The tenements to the rear of 123 were described in 1863 as "old, ruinous and unhealthy".
 Davis's will of 1843 gave J. Edwards the title to property of the 1834 grant plus part of the 1836 grant.
 J Edwards conveyed the property to Henry Byrns in 1863.
 In 1870 W. Hooper, a greengrocer occupied No.123 and T. Barry, bootmaker occupied No.125.
 The shops continued as a greengrocer, J. Paddon and a bootmaker, J. McAuley, until September 1881 when they and the rear buildings were pulled down.
 Thomas Playfair purchased the properties from H. Byrns and in 1882 erected two two-storey four roomed shops out of brick and stone walls and iron roof on the sites of No. 123 and 125.
 J. Paddon continued as a fruiterer in the new shop No. 123 and C. W. Danielson, bootmaker in the other.
 Shop No. 125 became an outfitter and importer outlet in 1885.
 Playfair continued as landlord until the NSW Government resumed the property in 1900.

 Archaeology notes: Hospital.
 Granted to William Davis as 12 perches on 29 October 1834.